NeoGeographyToolkit/StereoPipeline/docs/sfs.rst

        run_sub10/run-DEM.tif run_sub10/run-crop-DEM.tif

 After this, we run ``sfs`` itself.
 Since our dataset has many shadows, we found that specifying the shadow thresholds for the tool improves the results.
 The thresholds can be determined using ``stereo_gui``.
-This can be done by turning on shadow-threshold mode from the GUI menu, and then clicking on a few points in the shadows.
-Then the thresholded images can be visualized/updated from the menu as well, and this process can be iterated.
+This can be done by turning on threshold mode from the GUI menu, and then clicking on a few points in the shadows.
+The largest of the determined pixel values will be the used as the shadow threshold.
+Then, the thresholded images can be visualized/updated from the menu as well, and this process can be iterated.
+We also found that for LRO NAC a shadow threshold value of 0.003 works well enough usually.

 ::